Best Travel Sites For: Airfares | Vacation Packages | Rental Cars | Other Resources

 Watch out for possibly fake reviews from cronies trying to push up their own hotel's ratings or flame their competitors (the site flags some suspicious postings).
 Ignore reviews on either extreme and focus on those with midrange ratings — they're more likely to be the most helpful.
 TripAdvisor doesn't sell rooms or offer any actual deals, but it links you to partner sites, such as Expedia, Travelocity and Hotels.com.
 Click on the "check rates" button and select the site or sites you'd like to try — a new window with results will open for each partner.

-9) To find a smaller inn or B&B, try searching BedandBreakfast.com.
+8) To focus on smaller inns or B&Bs, try searching BedandBreakfast.com.
 It lists extensive details on even the tiniest inns and, after you provide your e-mail address, sends you promotional codes and "hot deals" in your desired location.
 You can also search for specific amenities, such as a hot tub and fireplace, or find out whether a place is pet-friendly.

-11) If you're traveling alone, or with a buddy or two, you can score a great deal staying at a hostel — without necessarily having to join the backpacker and bunk-bed lifestyle you might associate with this budget-lodging option.
+10) If you're traveling alone, or with a buddy or two, you can score a great deal staying at a hostel — without necessarily having to join the backpacker and bunk-bed lifestyle you might associate with this budget-lodging option.
 Many hostels offer more private, hotel-like accommodations these days.
-Hostelz.com offers more than 54,000 listings in more than 9,400 cities, and includes reviews from professional and real travelers.
+Hostelz.com offers nearly 50,000 listings in about 9,000 cities, and includes reviews from professional and real travelers.

-12) For a free place to stay, trade places with other travelers using a house-swapping program.
-HomeExchange.com provides the largest network of home swappers, with nearly 43,000 listings — about 26% in the U.S. and most of the rest spread throughout the major tourist areas of Australia, Britain, Canada, France and Italy.
+11) For a really great deal, try trading places with other travelers.
+HomeExchange.com provides the largest network of home swappers, with more than 55,000 listings — about 26% in the U.S. and most of the rest spread throughout the major tourist areas of Australia, Britain, Canada, France and Italy.
 An annual membership costs $119 and gets you as many swaps as you can manage in a year.